 In this series, I dig a little deeper into the meaning of psychological terms.
-This week's term: Autonomy While autonomy falls more under the umbrella of philosophy than psychology, it also has significant implications when it comes to mental health and mental health care.
-The philosopher Immanuel Kant identified several key elements of autonomy, including both … Continue reading What is… Autonomy
+This week's term is autonomy.
+While autonomy falls more under the umbrella of philosophy than psychology, it also has significant implications when it comes to mental health and mental health care.
+The philosopher Immanuel Kant identified several key elements of autonomy,… Continue reading What Is… Autonomy

-From abuses in asylums to horrific "experiments" in Nazi Germany, the antipsychiatry movement arose in response to what were seen as abuses within the mainstream psychiatric establishment.
+geralt on Pixabay From abuses in asylums to horrific "experiments" in Nazi Germany, the antipsychiatry movement arose in response to what were seen as abuses within the mainstream psychiatric establishment.
 Yet has the movement actually brought about any sort of positive change for those people living with mental illness?
-Or has it generated more of an academic debate that's … Continue reading Is the antipsychiatry movement helping us?
+Or has it generated more of an… Continue reading Is the Antipsychiatry Movement Helping Us?